ObolNetwork/obol-docs/docs/int/quickstart/quickstart-exit.md

 ## Pre-requisites

 - A quorum of operators needs to run the same exit command for the exit to succeed.
-- If any of the charon nodes restart after the exit command is run, it will lose the partial exit and you will have to begin again.
+- If a charon client restarts after the exit command is run but before the threshold is reached, it will lose the partial exits it has stored.
+If all charon clients restart before the required threshold of exit messages are received, operators will have to rebroadcast the exit messages.

 ## Step 1.
 Set the `EXIT_EPOCH`